mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 order: 4.1
 ---

-<aside>The Calculated Attributes feature is currently in beta status and is available upon request.
+<aside>The Calculated Attributes feature is currently in Early Access and is available upon request.
 If you're interested in using it prior to general availability, please contact your success manager.</aside>

 ## Overview